How to Care for Chickens in Winter

 I do open the small door from the coop out into the run every day year round.

-I give our chickens and ducks the option to go outside if they wish, and I leave their feed and water outside to deter rodents from wanting to take up residence inside the coop, so they have to come outside to eat at least.
+I give our chickens and ducks the option to go outside if they wish, and I leave their feed and water outside to deter rodents from wanting to take up residence inside the coop and to keep the coop clean and dry, so my chickens and ducks have to come outside to eat, at the very least.

-But on frigid days, they do choose to spend their time inside the coop.
-I toss some sunflower seeds or unsalted peanuts into the straw to give them something to do to keep from getting bored.
+But on frigid days, they do often choose to spend their time inside the coop.
+I sometimes will toss some sunflower seeds or unsalted peanuts into the run to give them something to do to keep from getting bored and to entice them outside.

 And in addition to the flannel curtains I hung over the coop windows that I close at night to keep the coop warmer, I also have drapes over the small pop door to prevent drafts from coming into the coop during the day.